httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 User agents MAY ignore Set-Cookie headers contained in responses with 100-level status codes or based on its cookie policy (see {{cookie-policy}}).

+All other Set-Cookie headers SHOULD be processed according to {{set-cookie}}.
-All other Set-Cookie headers, including those in responses with 400- and 500-level status codes, MUST be processed.
+That is, Set-Cookie headers contained in responses with non-100-level status codes (including those in responses with 400- and 500-level status codes) SHOULD be processed unless ignored according to the user agent's cookie policy.

 ## The Set-Cookie Header {#set-cookie}